clement-gouin/z-dice-roller/README.md

 3   Incorrect answer (html, <h2> on plain text)
 4   Dices to roll (as XdY)
 5   Minimum score to obtain (0+)
 6?
-Saved roll expiration in minutes (0+, default to 1 day) 7?
+Saved roll expiration in minutes (0+, optional, default to 1 day) 7?
 Roll button text (html, optional)
 ```